-This without prejudice letter template concerns an employee who is being made redundant when there is no real decrease in his workload.
-He had previous complained of bullying and harassment and then singled out for redundancy, when in fact his employer wanted to unfairly dismiss him.
+Below is an example of a without prejudice letter about an employee facing redundancy when there is in fact no real decrease in his workload.
+He had previous complained of bullying and harassment and then singled out for redundancy, when his employer really wanted unfairly to dismiss him.

-Download this without prejudice letter template and adapt it for use in your own UK workplace dispute.
-Best used if you want to leave your job with a decent settlement agreement exit package.
+You can download this document free of charge and amend it for your own workplace dispute, especially if you want to leave your employment with a good settlement outcome.

 [HR manager name]